Is It Okay For My Little One To Walk On Their Knees?

 A QUICK NOTE BEFORE YOU READ ON:

 When looking at the expected average timelines for the skills listed below, please remember development is a range for a reason!
 Some children may master the skill sooner than average, some may be a bit later than average, some may need support to get there, and some may never do the skill in the ‘expected’ way.
 My hope is to empower you with the information you need to understand your child’s development, including what to expect, when to expect it, how to confidently support each stage, AND when to advocate for more support for your little one.
+As always, if you have ANY concerns about your child’s development, please be sure to bring them to your pediatrician or care team for further assessment!

 Average Ranges for Pre-Walking & Walking Skills: